NetApp/harvest/docs/ontap-metrics.md

 ### aggr_snapshot_size_used

-Space used by Snapshot copies in bytes
+Space used by snapshots in bytes

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|